Kate Bragazzi

 I offer on-going therapy sessions on a weekly basis at my Southfields practice in Wandsworth, South West London, SW18.
 I have a second practice location in Putney/Fulham, SW6.
 I also offer online counselling.
 I provide you with the space to talk freely and unedited.
 You can explore what you want from life and decide what you can and want to change.

 I offer both short and long-term counselling.
-Short-term therapy can be very effective for specific concerns, or immediate goals, whereas long term, open-ended therapy is more beneficial for more complex difficulties.
+Short-term therapy can be very effective for specific concerns, or immediate goals, whereas long term, open-ended therapy is more beneficial for more complex difficulties or simply maintaining a healthy perspective on your life.
 Selecting the right type of counselling for you would be discussed during your initial session.

 My experience

-I have experience in working with difficulties such as: anxiety, depression, trauma, low self-esteem, eating issues, social anxiety, panic attacks, relationship challenges, family issues, loss and loneliness, identity, abuse, and anger management.
-I have a particular interest in working with workplace related stress.
+I have experience in working with difficulties such as: anxiety, depression, trauma, low self-esteem, social anxiety, ADHD, panic attacks, relationship challenges, navigating the dating scene, and family issues.
+I have a particular interest in working with conflict and burn out in the workplace and how to achieve a more satisfying work/life balance.

 Training, qualifications & experience